anilyagiz/apollon-predict/sdk/python/README.md

 ### AlgoZKOracleClient (Async)

-Main async client class for interacting with the ALGO ZK Oracle API.
+Main async client class for interacting with the Apollon - ZK Oracle Oracle API.

 #### Usage as Context Manager